xiaochun888/CppUnitTestExpress/README.md

  **There is only one assertion tool to complete all test cases, with no learning time.**

- **You just write a unit test no matter where, and the compiler does the rest for you.**
+ **You just write a unit test, no matter where, and the compiler does the rest for you.**

 ## Main features: